-8.15 - How do I use the mg editor which is now part of OpenBSD?
+8.15 - How do I use the mg editor?

-Mg is a micro Emacs-style text editor.
+Mg is a micro Emacs-style text editor included in OpenBSD.
 Micro means that it's small (Emacs is very large!)
-For the basics, read the mg(1) manual page and the tutorial, as included with the source code.
+For the basics, read the $\underline{mg(1)}$ manual page and the tutorial, as included with the source code.
 For more interesting questions (such as, "I don't have a Meta key!") check out the Emacs FAQ.